![]() Choose another writer in this calendar: by name: by birthday from the calendar. TimeSearch |

 first literary vocation was the theatre.
 In his mid-30s he wrote

 successful dramas about the French Revolution.
-After his best-known work, Jean-Christophe
+After finishing his magnum opus, Jean-Christophe

 devoted himself entirely to literary pursuits.
 The ten-volume novel was